dasanurag/dasanurag.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I'm Anurag, currently a PhD student in Computer Engineering in Texas A&M University.
-Research interests are in voice and accent conversion.
+My research interests are in voice and accent conversion.
 I'm also interested in developing systems for automatic glucose monitoring by analyzing data from continuous glucose monitors.

 Previously, I worked as a Project Assistant in [SPIRE Lab](http://spire.ee.iisc.ac.in/) in the Electrical Engineering Department of [Indian Institute of Science, Bangalore](http://iisc.ac.in/), under the supervision of [Dr. Prasanta Kumar Ghosh](http://www.ee.iisc.ac.in/people/faculty/prasantg/) on problems related to Automatic Speech Recognition and Keyword Spotting.